 While Queenstown might be famous for its extreme activities, that doesn’t mean that there’s nothing suitable for the little ones.
 There are a few excellent family-friendly experiences, from a range of jet boat tours to ziplining courses to the hilarious go-karting fun of The Luge.
 Check out other recommendations for families in The Guide to Queenstown for Families, which also includes advice on family accommodation.

-Family Activities in Queenstown
+Family Tours and Activities

 - Get the adrenaline pumping on an exciting jet boat ride